 The fairways and rough are bermuda grass for all Pinehurst courses.
 The greens on No. 7 are Penn G-2.
 N0.
 7’s greens had been recently aerated and were still a little bumpy.

 View from No. 7 clubhouse, 18th Green on left

 The day we played No. 7 was the hottest day of the year.
 The temperature was around 99 degrees when we teed off.
 Amazingly the heat never got to me.
 Maybe it was the excitement of being at Pinehurst.
 No. 7 has many elevated greens.
 Approach shots often play two and sometimes three clubs longer.
-Tiger Woods won his only Pinehurst tournament, the 1991 Big I Junior Classic, on No. 7.
+Tiger Woods’ only Pinehurst tournament win, the 1991 Big I Junior Classic, was on No. 7.